jportella93/jon-portella-blog/content/blog/how-to-use-a-vpn-to-change-your-public-ip-address-from-the-command-line-2/index.md

 #### THE PROBLEM

-You may already know which location information are we sharing with websites when we interact with them, such our IP Address.
-So, wouldn't it be great if we could hide it or even change it?
+If you read issue #8, you already know which location information are we sharing with websites when we interact with them.
+If you didn't, take a quick read first.

+So following up, now that we know about our public IP Address, it would be great if we could hide it or even change it.

 Why? here’s a handful of use cases: